Five Hunting Mistakes You Don’t Want to Make

 Hunting

 Since there is no way you can eliminate 100% of your human odor from a deer’s nose, you need to know your wind.
 Not playing the wind is a huge mistake we can try to avoid.
 I say try to avoid because we can’t always predict when the wind will shift, swirl or otherwise mess up a good hunt.
 Ask waterfowlers about that, too.
 It happens.
 The best defense is a good offense, though.
 Have a back-up plan.
-I have two stands over every plot, one facing northwest and one facing southeast on the opposite side.
+I have two stands over every food plot, one facing northwest and one facing southeast on the opposite side.
 This lets me play the wind to the best of my advantage.
 Does it always work?
 No, but that’s hunting.
 I keep a wind checker with me whenever I’m hunting, and yes, that includes waterfowl.
 A powder one that is scent-free works best for me, as I don’t have to touch it and I can track it further.
 I also track the weather on my phone, so I can see if there’s any changes coming.

 Don’t forget why you hunt

 The biggest mistake we often make is forgetting why we hunt.
 I’ve known guys who get so mad at themselves if they don’t get the buck they were after, or worse, get mad if someone else gets the buck they wanted.
 There has also been a trend of buck shaming going on that needs to stop.
-Don’t be judgmental of other ’s deer.
+Don’t be judgmental of other hunter’s deer.
 If you wouldn’t shoot it, ok, but don’t bring someone down because he/she did.

 Lifestyles